 Clogged gutters can prevent water from properly running off your roof.
 If not properly taken care of, the gutters may also become heavily disconnected from the house.
 Then water runs off the roof, but in non-ideal places which could cause basement or foundation leaking.
 The lifespan of vinyl siding or other household materials may be diminished by runoff.

 7. Cracked Chimney

 Most chimneys are made of bricks, and the bricks are sealed together with mortar.
-The mortar is a highly durable paste, but over time weather or foundation issues can cause the mortar to separate and crack.
-When this happens the mortar needs to be replaced to stop the leaking roof.
+The mortar is a highly durable paste, but over time weather or foundation, issues can cause the mortar to separate and crack.
+When this happens, the mortar needs to be replaced to stop the leaking roof.

 8. Moisture in The Attic

-If you notice a musty smell from the attic and the ceiling may or may not show new signs of a leak.
+If you notice a musty smell from the attic and the ceiling, it may or may not show new signs of a leak.
 Instead of a leak, it may just be that moisture has become trapped in your attic and showing similar signs of a leak.
 When the temperature increases and the inside is cooler than outside, this water will condense.
 This water may be enough to cause a drip into your living space or it may cause mold and mildew.

 If your vents have become blocked then it may be preventing moisture from leaving your home.
 Ensure that these vents are clear from being blocked, this should resolve moisture retention.
 If mold and mildew are severe, those may need separate treatment.